This immense growth is largely a result of the increased rate of internet use and penetration in Mexico.

-In other words, the near future of the Mexican emarket is prosperous.
-But undoubtedly the current Mexican emarket is thriving and worth expanding toward.
-Early investment will assure a more dominant place in the market and create a seasoned experience in dealing with the unique payment systems existing in the country.
+In other words, the near future of the Mexican e-market is prosperous.
+But undoubtedly the current Mexican e-commerce market is thriving and worth expanding toward.
+Early investment will assure a more dominant place in the market and create a seasoned experience in dealing with the payment systems existing in the country.
 In 2020, just over two-thirds of Mexico’s online consumers have shopped at an international site, according to Statista.
 Also, accepting cash (like OXXO payment method) is necessary to achieve e-commerce success in the region.

 Walmart and Amazon arrive in Mexico